JQNguyen15/dpdl/README.md

 ## Requirements

+Currently, development on DPDL is supported on OSX.
 In order to contribute to DPDL, you will need the following software:

 * Rails 5.0+
 * Ruby 2.3.0+